Prabhas gives 4 crores for fight against COVID-19 | Hyderabad City News

 Earlier in the day, Telugu superstars Pawan Kalyan, Ram Charan, Chiranjeevi, and Mahesh Babu had also donated to boost the fight against COVID-19.
 It was Pawan Kalyan who initiated the Nobel gesture giving Rs 2 crore for the cause.
 Soon, his nephew Ram Charan declared a charity of Rs 70 lakh while Ram Charan’s father, the veteran superstar of Telugu cinema, Chiranjeevi, gave Rs 1 crore.
 Young superstar Mahesh Babu also gave a crore for the cause.

-Get the latest updates in Technology, Entertainment, Sports, Politics and Top Stories on WhatsApp & Telegram by subscribing to our channels.
+Get the latest updates in Hyderabad City News, Technology, Entertainment, Sports, Politics and Top Stories on WhatsApp & Telegram by subscribing to our channels.
 You can also download our app for Android and iOS.